markem/QB64-Lexer-Parser/README.md

 8. TEST.BAS.
 This is the test basic program that is run against the lexer and parser.
 9. UPDATES.DAT.
 This is a simple update file which is updated each time I change the lexer or parser.
 10. Y.TAB.H.
 This is the include file for the lexer and parser.
+11. QB_ENUMS.H.
+These are the extracted ENUMS used in the parser.
+They were extracted so they could be used in both the lexer and parser.